myleshyson/nft-app/README.md

 ### Mongo Integration
 The node mongo integration logic is located at `middleware/database.js`.
 In next.js, all routes under `pages/api` are server side rendered, so there's no need for us to use something like epxress.
 This is where we can build out the api for the project.

+Im using [Mongo DB Compass](https://www.mongodb.com/products/compass) for a mongo db gui.
+The connection string is `mongodb://root:secret@localhost:27017`.

+*note:* you need to be running the project with docker in order to connect.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: